Instructor

 "I really enjoyed the group exercises and discussions pertaining to the exercises"

-Your effectiveness depends on how well you plan, prepare and deliverThe effectiveness of any public servant responsible for preparing and/or delivering briefings or presentations to meet the needs of ministers and executives or the requirements of committees, public hearings and consultations, is dependent upon two sets of competencies: preparation and planning; and delivery.
+Your effectiveness depends on how well you plan, prepare and deliverThe effectiveness of anyone responsible for preparing and/or delivering briefings or presentations to meet the needs of ministers,executives, management or the requirements of committees, public hearings and consultations, is dependent upon two sets of competencies: preparation and planning and delivery.

 Developing your competencies pays offPreparation and planning include: